 You might be thinking “did I really come all the way to the Philippines to see a tree?”
 We thought the same.
 But when we passed by it – it’s on the island’s main road – we got off the bike to see it and we loved it.

-The Old Enchanted Balete Tree is a tree more than 400 years old that belongs to the banyan family.
+The Old Enchanted Balete Tree is over 400 years old and belongs to the banyan family.
 Its branches, over the centuries, have spread across the ground, making it grow in all directions.
-They say that the water in the small pond where it rests has healing properties and many Filipinos go there to try their luck.
-It’s also very common to take your shoes off, put your feet in the water and let the fish that live there eat your impurities.
+They say that the water in the small pond at its base has healing properties and many Filipinos go there to try their luck.
+It’s also very common to take your shoes off, put your feet in the water and let the fish nibble away at the dead skin on your feet.
 Be careful though: there’s a big fish that might give you a good nip.

-As a curiosity, you’ll probably see a lady selling “potions” and medicinal herbs.
-Many Filipinos believe in the magic of Siquijor and its healing power (you’ll see more about this later when we talk about the hilots), so these kinds of products are very popular.
-On the other hand, at the century‑old tree they also sell some very big coconuts for only ₱30, which will help you stay hydrated.
+As a fun little detail, you’ll probably see a lady selling “potions” and medicinal herbs.
+Many Filipinos believe in Siquijor’s magic and healing powers (you’ll see more about this later when we talk about the hilots), so these kinds of products are very popular.
+They also sell huge coconuts here for only ₱30, which will help you stay hydrated.

-The entry price shouldn’t worry you at all; it’s only ₱20.
+The entrance fee is nothing to worry about; it’s only ₱20.
 You have to pay ₱5 to park the motorbike.
 It’s a quick stop and on the route to other attractions on the island, so we recommend you don’t skip it.

 The Century-Old Magic Tree